Evaluating AGENTS.md: Are Repository-Level Context Files Helpful for Coding Agents?: Experimental Evaluation

 To assess the usefulness of these overviews, we measure how quickly agents discover files relevant to the described issue $I$.
-Concretely, we measure the average number of steps before the coding agent interacts with any file modified in the original PR patch $X^{*}$.
+In particular, we measure the average number of steps before the coding agent interacts with any file modified in the original PR patch $X^{*}$.
 We exclude the $3\%$ of instances in which the agent never interacts with any file modified in $X^{*}$.
-Both on \swebench{} and \planbench{} the presence of \agentsmds{} does not meaningfully reduce this metric, as shown in \cref{fig:exepriment1_speed}.
+Both on \swebench{} and \planbench{}, and for all agents, the \agentsmds{} do not meaningfully reduce this metric, while increasing the number of required steps significantly for \gptfivemini{}, as shown in \cref{fig:experiment1_speed}.

-While \agentsmds{} appear to increase the number of required steps significantly for \gptfivemini{}, we observe in manual trace inspection that this increase is due to it (i) issuing multiple commands to find the \agentsmds{} and (ii) reading them (multiple times) despite them being already included in the agent's context.
+Inspecting the traces of \gptfivemini{} manually, we observe that the significant increase in the required number of steps is due to it (i) issuing multiple commands to find the \agentsmds{} and (ii) reading them (multiple times) despite them being already included in the agent's context.
 Interestingly, we only observed this behavior if \agentsmds{} were present at all.
-We conclude that \agentsmds{}, even developer-provided ones, are not effective at providing a repository overview.
+We conclude that \agentsmds{} are not effective at providing a repository overview.

-\paragraph{\Agentsmds{} are redundant documentation} Our hypothesis is that LLM-generated \agentsmds{} are highly redundant with existing documentation, while developer-provided \agentsmds{} add additional information.
-To confirm this, we manually remove all documentation (files ending with \texttt{.md}, example code, and the folder \texttt{docs/}) after generating the \agentsmd{}, and before evaluating the coding agents.
-We show the results in \cref{fig:experiment4_perf}, excluding \claudecode{} due to its hight cost.
-In this setting, where \agentsmds{} are the only source of documentation available, LLM-generated \agentsmds{} not only consistently improve performance by $2.7$\% on average, but also outperform developer-written documentation.
-This may explain anecdotal evidence reporting that coding agents perform better after adding \agentsmds{}~\citep{builderioImproveYourAICodeOutputWithAgentsMd}, since many less popular repositories contain little to no documentation.